bugladen/NadekoBot/docs/Commands List.md

 `>typedel` | Deletes a typing article given the ID. **Bot Owner only.** | `>typedel 3` `>poll` | Creates a poll which requires users to send the number of the voting option to the bot. **Requires ManageMessages server permission.** | `>poll Question?;Answer1;Answ 2;A_3`
 `>publicpoll` `>ppoll` | Creates a public poll which requires users to type a number of the voting option in the channel command is ran in. **Requires ManageMessages server permission.** | `>ppoll Question?;Answer1;Answ 2;A_3`
+`>pollstats` | Shows the poll results without stopping the poll on this server. **Requires ManageMessages server permission.** | `>pollstats`
 `>pollend` | Stops active poll on this server and prints the results in this channel. **Requires ManageMessages server permission.** | `>pollend`
 `>pick` | Picks the currency planted in this channel.
 60 seconds cooldown.  | `>pick` `>plant` | Spend a unit of currency to plant it in this channel.
 (If bot is restarted or crashes, the currency will be lost)  | `>plant`
 `>gencurrency` `>gc` | Toggles currency generation on this channel.
 Every posted message will have chance to spawn currency.
 Chance is specified by the Bot Owner. (default is 2%) **Requires ManageMessages server permission.** | `>gc`
 `>hangmanlist` | Shows a list of hangman term types.  | `> hangmanlist` `>hangman` | Starts a game of hangman in the channel.
 Use `>hangmanlist` to see a list of available term types.
 Defaults to 'all'.  | `>hangman` or `>hangman movies`
 `>cleverbot` | Toggles cleverbot session.
 When enabled, the bot will reply to messages starting with bot mention in the server.
-Custom reactions starting with %mention% won't work if cleverbot is enabled. **Requires ManageMessages channel permission.** | `>cleverbot`
+Custom reactions starting with %mention% won't work if cleverbot is enabled. **Requires ManageMessages server permission.** | `>cleverbot`
 `>acrophobia` `>acro` | Starts an Acrophobia game.
 Second argment is optional round length in seconds. (default is 60)  | `>acro` or `>acro 30`
 `>choose` | Chooses a thing from a list of things  | `>choose Get up;Sleep;Sleep more` `>8ball` | Ask the 8ball a yes/no question.  | `>8ball should I do something`